EnChroma Prescription Guide

 2. Your prescription should be within these ranges:

 3. Your prescription must be current.
 Most prescriptions need to be renewed every two years.
-Also, be sure that your prescription is signed by you doctor.
+Also, be sure that your prescription is signed by your eye care professional.

 All of our EnChroma glasses with prescription lenses are covered by the same 60-day money-back guarantee and 2 year warranty as non-prescription glasses.
-Typical processing time is 4-6 weeks.
+Typical processing time is 2-4 weeks once prescription information has been received and verified.

 Additional Information about Prescription Details: